 Dr. Kolevzon's research interests include the biological causes and effective treatment of autism and related pervasive developmental disorders.
 He is also committed to medical student and residency training and education and interested in developing innovative educational programs.

-Parikh M, Kolevzon A, Hollander E. Pharmacology of Aggression in Children and Adolescents with Autism: A Review of Efficacy and Tolerability..
-Journal of Child and Adolescent Psychopharmacology 2008 April;.
+Parikh MS, Kolevzon A, Hollander E. Psychopharmacology of aggression in children and adolescents with autism: a critical review of efficacy and tolerability.
+Journal of child and adolescent psychopharmacology 2008 Apr; 18(2).

-- A Randomized, Double-blind, Placebo-Controlled Study of the Efficacy, Safety and Tolerability of STX209 (Arbaclofen) Administered for the Treatment of Social Withdrawal in Adolescents and Adults with Fragile X
+- A Randomized, Double-Blind, 12-week, Parallel Group, Placebo-Controlled Study of the Efficacy and Safety of RO4917523 in Patients with Fragile X Syndrome

 - Phelan-McDermid Syndrome: Insights into Synaptic Pathology and Novel Therapeutics in ASD